Nightmare Fuel: Death Note

 - The Yagami family.
 Sayu has a brother who's perfectly willing to kill her if he thinks she's getting too close to uncovering the truth.
 Light even suggests, early in the series, that he's willing to write down his junior-high-school aged sister's name in the notebook if she so much as sees it.

 - Misa in custody.
 Imagine the mental state of the poor girl.
-She's taken off the street, continuously blindfolded and restrained for two months, under constant surveillance, and she has no idea why she's there or if she'll ever be untied.
+She's taken off the street, continuously blindfolded and restrained for two months in a Hannibal Lector-esque apparatus, under constant surveillance, and she has no idea why she's there or if she'll ever be untied.

 - L's death.
 The poor guy suddenly collapses from a heart attack by Rem's doing and the last thing he sees before he dies is Light staring at him while giving him a huge Slasher Smile.